This guidance reflects the provisions of Part 3 of the Tax Collection and Management (Wales) Act 2016 (chapters 2 – 6).

 - whether the taxpayer is liable to pay the tax, and

-If a notice of enquiry has been issued as a result of an amendment to a tax return, the enquiry is limited to matters related to the amendment or matters affected by the amendment.
+If a notice of enquiry has been issued following an amendment to a tax return, if the WRA has previously closed an enquiry into the return, the new enquiry is limited to matters related to the amendment or matters affected by the amendment.

 TCMA/1060 WRA amendment of a tax return during an enquiry